China slowdown and vaccine glitch hit drugmaker Sanofi

 Analysts polled by Thomson Reuters I/B/E/S on average had forecast sales of 8.55 billion euros and EPS of 1.43 euros.

-Business net income, which excludes items such as amortization and legal costs, declined 18.7 percent to 1.789 billion euros.
+Business net income, which excludes items such as amortisation and legal costs, declined 18.7 percent to 1.789 billion euros.

 PLANT HITCH

-Vaccine sales fell 7.2 percent following the manufacturing problem at Sanofi's Toronto plant that held back batches of pediatric vaccines destined for the U.S. market.
+Vaccine sales fell 7.2 percent following the manufacturing problem at Sanofi's Toronto plant that held back batches of paediatric vaccines destined for the U.S. market.

 Viehbacher said the problem had been resolved, shipping had restarted and Sanofi did not expect any future impact.
 The company added that it expected a record flu season in the northern hemisphere in the second half.